hharas/silm/README.md

 ## Why?

 I wondered how hard will an interpreter be to write, but it turns out it's pretty easy.

-Seriously though: I thought of importing silm (or probably some of its code) to [Aati](https://github.com/hharas/aati) in order to add support for PKGINSTALL files (coming along the way).
+Seriously though, I thought of importing silm (or probably some of its code) to [Aati](https://github.com/hharas/aati) in order to add support for PKGINSTALL files (coming along the way).

 ---